-The fashion industry is a very competitive field, and to become successful, you must have the talent, creativity, skills, and ability it takes to do the job.
+The fashion industry is a very competitive field, and to become successful, you must have the talent, creativity, skills, and ability needed to do the job.

-In an internship in the industry, your role can vary greatly depending on what aspect of the business you're working within.
+In an internship in the fashion industry, your role can vary greatly depending on the aspect of the business in which you're working.
 Some options include fashion retail, fashion design, sales or editorial work.

 Your day-to-day responsibilities can include merchandising, sales, sewing, sketching, promotion, advertising or event planning.
-Interns are encouraged to have a passion for fashion to succeed, as the days can be very long and the hours grueling.
+Interns are encouraged to have a passion for and skills in fashion to succeed, as the days are often long and the hours grueling.
 If you don't love what you do, you're likely to burn out quickly.

 Top Resume Skills for Fashion Design Interns

-When listing your skills, some pertain directly to the work you'll be doing, For example. you'll need to have strong drawing skills in order to sketch out and present design ideas.
+When listing your skills, list some of your skills in fashion that pertain directly to the work you'll do in fashion.
+For example. you'll need to have strong drawing skills in order to sketch out and present design ideas.
 Other skills are less specific to your fashion job but apply to any type of job you'll do, such as persistence and good listening.
 Both of these skill categories are important to employers.

 Interns need preliminary fashion skills, including the ability to sketch ideas, from potential garments to room layouts of a runway show.
 While being a true artist isn't necessary, you should be comfortable sketching out your thoughts to help explain your ideas.

-In fashion, detail is everything.
-That's true of the clothes and the business.
+In fashion, the details are everything.
+That's true of both the clothes and the business.
 You will often have to juggle multiple projects at once that require your constant attention, making sure nothing falls through the cracks.

 Whether you're a designer or a public relations specialist, fashion interns should understand the basics of fabric quality, textures, and complementary colors to talk and write intelligently about the products.